grisu48/geoJson/README.md

 ### Comparison to togeojson

-Originally I used the tool [togeojson](https://github.com/mapbox/togeojson), witch is a quiet nice tool but it works with Node.js and I don't see why using Node.js for such a small tool.
-Although performance is probably not an issue for this task I took it as a challenge :-)
+Back in the time I used the nice tool [togeojson](https://github.com/mapbox/togeojson) for converting a gpx file to geoJson.
+This tool is written in Node.js and I wanted hack a simpler and faster tool for doing this task.
+Although performance is probably not an issue for this task, I took the challenge ;-)

 Benchmark on my FX-8350 using *togeojson*